jibril-tapiador/json_search/README.md

   The app identifies duplicates solely by the `"email"` field.
 This meets the current requirements, though later we could extend this to include other fields if needed.

 - **Dataset Size and Performance:**
   We assume the JSON file will be of a size where a simple linear search (`O(n)`) is sufficient.
-If the data grows much larger or searches become more  frequent, we might need a more efficient data structure—like a **trie** for prefix searches.
+If the data grows much larger or searches become more  frequent, we might need a more efficient data structure—like a **trie** for prefix searches combined with a caching solution like **Redis**.

   Alternatively and ideally, integrating an RDBMS like PostgreSQL can offer a strong, scalable solution for managing and querying large data.